 [Warning: this episode contains a description (but not a depiction) of body gore.
 Listener discretion is advised.]

 But after the first game, I wondered how anyone could ever drop out of WOE.BEGONE.
-We’re dealing with magic, or a technology fundamental indistinguishable from magic.
-How could you not look at that and not becoming obsessed with figuring out the extent of these powers and how to harness this technology for yourself.
+We’re dealing with magic, or a technology fundamentally indistinguishable from magic.
+How could you look at that and not becoming obsessed with figuring out the extent of these powers and how to harness this technology for yourself.
 Or for the good of the world, if you’re a better person than me.
 How could you not stand in awe at the power of this thing and decide it’s not worth it to learn more?

 Well, I get it now.
-I really get it and the second challenge was my first taste of wanting to walk away.
+I really get it now and the second challenge was my first taste of wanting to walk away.
 Don’t get me wrong, I’m not out of the game, but I get it now.
 This is WOE.BEGONE.

 Wait… heard about me recently?